visheratin/web-ai/README.md

 - Easy to use.
 Create a model with one line of code, get the result with another one.
 - Powered by [ONNX runtime](https://onnxruntime.ai/).
 Web AI runs the models using ONNX runtime for Web, which has rich support for of all kinds of operators.
 It means that any model will work just fine.
 - Compatible with [Hugging Face hub](https://huggingface.co/models).
 Web AI utilizes model configuration files in the same format as the hub, which makes it even easier to integrate existing models.
+- Built-in caching.
+Web AI stores the downloaded models in IndexedDB using [localforage](https://github.com/localForage/localForage).
+You can configure the size of the cache dynamically.
+- Web worker support.
+All heavy operations - model creation and inference - are offloaded to a separate thread so the UI does not freeze.

 ## Status